functionland/progress/investors_update/2-fx.dapp.dev.update.md

   * scroll back in time and have photos that they took a long time ago appear immediately

-  * and preview a bottom toolbar with sections to show what will come next
+  * preview a bottom toolbar with sections to show what will come next

 The FULA platform was designed to power the Fotos app as a Web3 decentralized application using open interoperable specifications that include IPFS and libp2p.